Bromio123x/ord-limbms2/README.md

 "" (empty string)          if x = k
 "1" + h((x - k)/(1 - k))   if x > k
 ```
-this works for all k that 0 < k < 1
+this works for all k that 0 < k < 1 but some x **never terminate**.
+Consider to add a "Maxlen" handler

 **This should be defined as a iterative function, not recursive due to callstack limit**